White spaces (radio): Argentina

 Microsoft, in a partnership with the communications authority of Argentina, Ente Nacional de Comunicaciones (ENACOM), planned to deliver wireless access to schools in the province of Mendoza on or around August, 2017.
 Microsoft will borrow the White Spaces hardware to ENACOM technicians, and national satellite operator ARSAT will act as the ISP.
 No further trial details has been delivered yet.

 Canada

 In August 2011, Industry Canada, the Canadian ministry for industry, launched a consultation on "Consultation on a Policy and Technical Framework for the Use of Non-Broadcasting Applications in the Television Broadcasting Bands Below 698 MHz" (pdf).
 The consultation closed on November 4, 2011.
 Submissions were received from a wide range of organisations from the telecoms and broadcast industries.

+Colombia

+In Colombia, the National Spectrum Agency (ANE) implemented a dynamic spectrum allocation platform to manage TV white space (TVWS) frequencies and support broadband initiatives in underserved areas.
+The system allows TVWS devices to access available channels based on a centralized geolocation database.
+The initiative, launched in 2020, was designed to align with national and international spectrum policies aimed at increasing rural internet access.